mamuesp/timezones/README.md

 ```YAML
   - ["timezone.data_path", "s", "/mnt", {title: "Timezone space where time zone data is stored"}]
 ```
 If you have mounted an additional file system with e.g. the name `/mnt`, you may move the ZIP file (~5KB) to the file system you entered here.
 It must by mounted before.
-This will only be executed after new flashing of the firmware, after the action the moved file will be used.
+This will only be executed after flashing a new version of the firmware.
+After this action the moved file will be used.
 Be aware that after moving the archive file you should not change this setting without a new build and flash, because this will lead to an error finding the file.
 ```YAML
   - ["timezone.arch_file", "s", "tz-archive.zip", {title: "The ZIP file containing the data"}]
 ```
-This is the filename of the timezone data archive, should not be touched.
+This is the filename of the timezone data archive, **should not be touched**.
 ```YAML
   - ["timezone.olson", "s", "UTC0", {title: "Current timezone in Olson notation"}]